utsav0/daily-dev-tips/src/pages/posts/resetting-a-wordpress-admin-password.md

 I'm not particularly eager to work on WordPress, but sometimes you inherit legacy code or have to support a client.

-The worst thing is where you get access to the database, but nobody knows the login anymore.
+The worst thing is when you get access to the database, but nobody knows the login anymore.

 So how do we go about changing the admin's password?